 How to log spotting in the app

-To log spotting in Flo, tap on the “+” icon on the main screen - scroll to the Vaginal discharge section - choose Spotting, and tap Save.
+To log spotting in Flo, tap on the “+” icon on the main screen - scroll to the Vaginal discharge section - choose Spotting, and tap Apply the Symptoms.

 After you log spotting in Flo, you’ll also get additional information in your stories on the main screen and will be able to start a dialogue with Flo Health Assistant to learn more about the types of discharge you may have.